binci/binci/README.md

 In the above example, `lab all` would run the `install`, `test` and `build` tasks.

+**Note:** The task names are prefixed with `.` and on a single line.
+Dot-prefixed variables DO NOT work in multi-line commands.

 ## Custom Execution Tasks

 DevLab uses the `-e` flag to allow for execution of tasks not in the `devlab.yml` file: